mrautlan/espp_calc/README.md

 docker compose up -d --build
 ```

-Two integrations expect a reachable host (set via env vars, defaults baked in):

-- `SEARXNG_URL` — a self-hosted [SearXNG](https://docs.searxng.org/) instance (JSON output enabled),
-  used for the Ziel-Tracker's free-text product search.
-- Umami analytics — the snippet in `public/index.html` points at a self-hosted Umami instance.

 ---

-## Privacy & sensitive files
+## Privacy

-- All uploaded statements/payslips are parsed **locally in the browser** — they never reach the server.
+- All statements/payslips you upload are parsed **locally in your browser** — they never reach the
-- The `payslips/` directory and the root `*.txt` / `*.pdf` files contain the owner's **private**
-  statements and payslips.
-They are **git-ignored and Docker-ignored** and must **never be shipped**.

----

-## Documentation

-`HANDOVER.md` is the source of truth for the internal architecture — the data model, PDF parsing for
-each statement format, the tax calculations, persistence, and deployment details.
-Read it before
-changing balance/tax logic.
+  server, and nothing is persisted server-side.
+- This repository contains **no personal data**.
+Keep your own statements/payslips out of version
+  control — the `.gitignore` excludes `payslips/`; never commit brokerage statements or their extracts.